hpcleuven/VscDocumentation/source/data/tier1data/features/group_administration.rst

 Managing subgroups
 ******************

-Subgroups are used to gives permissions to a specific group of members from your project.
+Subgroups are used to give permissions to a specific group of members from your project.
 Managers can create and manage subgroups by going to the Group Administration tab of the ManGO portal.

 After selecting your project, you will see an overview of all subgroups.